What we can do to give our children a better future

 REDUCE WASTE, SPENDING, AND SMELL

-With a buggy it is easy to bring a lot of eco stuff around with you, such as: keep cups, food containers and cuttlery.
+Travelling with a buggy, it is easy to bring a lot of eco stuff around with you, such as: keep cups, food containers and cutlery.

 Save more money by buying secondhand.
 Second hand baby things are freely available and as good as new, since you only ever use them for a couple of weeks.